ikskuh/TinyVG/README.md

 ## Project Status

-This project is currently work-in-progress and there's neither a specification or a reference implementation.
-Consider this a mind-experiment for now
+This project is currently work-in-progress and there's only a reference implementation.

+The specification is work-in-progress and incomplete right now, and the format itself needs some clean-ups and streamlining order of things in the format itself.
+After that, the specification will be created.

 See the following documents: